Fellhanera: Taxonomy

 In Vězda's circumscription, Fellhanera is by apothecia (pale-margined fruiting bodies); a exciple (a brick-wall–like rim tissue); thin paraphyses that are simple to branched and often anastomosing (joining); and asci sheathed in a thin amyloid gel with an amyloid (apical dome) of the Byssoloma type.
 The ascospores are colourless, ellipsoid (egg-shaped), typically 1- or 3-septate, only rarely weakly (with a few longitudinal walls); the conidiomata are and wart-like, producing simple (pear-shaped) conidia.
-Vězda separated Fellhanera from the pilocarpacean genera Byssoloma and Byssolecania chiefly by the : in Fellhanera it is paraplectenchymatous, whereas many Byssoloma species have a (cottony), often crystal-rich exciple that sometimes only becomes clear after treatment with potassium hydroxide solution, so superficial similarity can be misleading.
+Vězda separated Fellhanera from the genera Byssoloma and Byssolecania chiefly by the : in Fellhanera it is paraplectenchymatous, whereas many Byssoloma species have a (cottony), often crystal-rich exciple that sometimes only becomes clear after treatment with potassium hydroxide solution, so superficial similarity can be misleading.

 The genus name is an anagram honouring Josef Hafellner, whose studies of ascus morphology underpinned this re-organisation; as delimited by Vězda, all included species were foliicolous lichen.